 - Composer uses a set of special SVG paths in addition to the base search paths.
 This could be continued by utilizing the get/setter for the search paths.
 However, I think it is odd that there are search paths only available in the composer, and that the functionality be dropped in favor of only the paths that can be defined in the Options dialog, or added to the base search paths, if it is not.

 Additionally, the SVG selector widget could have simple + and - buttons (or just one that says 'search paths', etc.) that pops up the SVG paths editor.
 All of this could be tied into remote repositories for SVGs as well, etc. like gradients in symbology.

 Also, the SVG selector widget needs 'backported' to the symbology code, which I did not edit, so changes to the selector are available there as well.
 And, if the models are part of QgisApp, then the new label backgrounds SVG selector can be quickly adapted to use them as well.

-#14 Updated by Larry Shaffer almost 7 years ago
+#14 Updated by Larry Shaffer over 7 years ago